Duchy of Gniewkowo: The rebellion

 In 1370, following the death of Casimir III the Great, Władysław the White had attempted to gain a right to succession of the throne of Poland, with the support of the Kuyavian and Greater Poland nobility opposed to the coronation of the Louis I of Hungary as the king.
 Despite that, he remained unsuccessful.
 On 8 September 1373, he arrived at Gniezno in disguise, and between 9 and 10 September, he conquered the territories of Duchy of Gniewkowo, including towns of Gniewkowo and Inowrocław; reestablishing the state and beginning the rebellion.
-Due to the more numerous forces of Louis I supporters lead by Sędziwój Pałuka, the king's refusal to negotiate and lack of support in the rest of Kuyavia, by 1374 Władysław had retreated to Driesen, State of the Teutonic Order.
+Due to the more numerous forces of Louis I supporters led by Sędziwój Pałuka, the king's refusal to negotiate and lack of support in the rest of Kuyavia, by 1374 Władysław had retreated to Driesen, State of the Teutonic Order.

 Władysław, supported by Ulrich von Osten and a few Burgundian military units of Philip the Bold, had invaded Kuyavia again in 1375.
 During the attack, Władysław's forces had gained control over the Gniewkowo as well as the castles in the villages of Złotoria and Raciążek.
 At this point, both sides of the conflict were better prepared than in 1373.
 One of the more important fights in the conflict was the battle of Gniewkowo, during which the royal side had a decisive victory.
 Later, Władysław's forces had retreated to the Złotoria Castle and became fortified, but faced a siege and were forced to capitulate.
 Following that, Władysław challenged Bartosz Wezenborg to a duel, which he lost and during which he got injured.

 In March 1377, in the agreement signed in Brześć Kujawski, Władysław the White agreed to give up his claims to the throne of Poland and lands of the Duchy of Gniewkowo.
 In return, he was given 10 000 florins and the status of the Abbot Governator of Pannonhalma Archabbey.